erlange/wbm-dl/README.md

     cd wbm-dl
     dir
     ```
-    Then open the `.sln` file with Visual Studio
+    Then you can open the `.sln` and build the solution file with Visual Studio.

 ## Basic Usage